ga4gh/refget/docs/seqcol.md

 1. *Schema* - The way an implementation should define the attributes of sequence collections it holds.
 2. *Encoding* - An algorithm for computing a digest given a sequence collection.
-3. *API* - A server RESTful API specification for retrieving and comparing sequence collections.
+3. *API* - A server API specification for retrieving and comparing sequence collections.
 4. *Ancillary attribute management* - A specification for organizing non-inherent metadata as part of a sequence collection.

 ### 1. Schema: Defining the attributes in the collection

 The first step for a Sequence Collections implementation is to define the *list of contents*, that is, what attributes are allowed in each collection, and which of these affect the digest.
 The sequence collections standard is flexible with respect to the schema used, so implementations of the standard can use the standard with different schemas, as required by a particular use case.
 This divides the choice of content from the choice of algorithm, allowing the algorithm to be consistent even in situations where the content is not.

 This is an example of a general, minimal schema: